justynath/rock-paper-scissors/README.md

 - **Description**:  The overall score is not user-friendly (displays as a dictionary)
 - **Resolution**: I returned the headers and values rows as lists and used zip iteration to display them clearly
 - **Impact**: The user can understand their overall score more easily

+**Bug #03**
+- **Description**:  The overall score does not update correctly when the game is replayed
+- **Resolution**: Moved the variable that retrieves values from the spreadsheet into the main function
+- **Impact**: The score is now updated every time the user plays the game, without needing to exit the program

 ### Python Validator Testing <a name="validator-testing"></a>